 Misconceptions about gift planning aren’t unusual, but when they come from nonprofit leaders they can be problematic or even damaging.
-Here are four of the most common gift planning misconceptions along with some thoughts for countering them and turning your leaders into gift planning champions.
+Here are four of the most common planned giving misconceptions along with some thoughts for countering them and turning your leaders into gift planning champions.

 The 4 Misconceptions About Gift Planning